Session 2 - Module A: Advanced LangChain Patterns¶

 improvement_prompt = f"""

-Improve the following analysis based on validation feedback:
+Improve the following data analysis based on validation feedback:

 Initial Analysis: {initial_analysis}